-The Monetary Agreement signed between Andorra and the EU in June 2011 (which came into effect on April 2012) establishes that MiFID regulations will apply within the Jurisdiction.
+The Monetary Agreement signed between Andorra and the EU in June 2011 (which came into effect on April 2012) establishes that the Markets in Financial Instruments Directive ("MiFID") regulations will apply within the Jurisdiction.
 Andorra has already implemented investor protection regulations aligned with MiFID I. Consequently, the distinction between retail investors and professional investors under MiFID I is relevant.

-The Funds Act defines qualified investors as entities or individuals which have the abilities or means to evaluate rigorously and exhaustively the operating risks of financial instruments.
+The Funds Act defines qualified investors as entities or individuals that have the abilities or means to evaluate rigorously and exhaustively the operating risks of financial instruments.
 They must have: (i) a written declaration of being a qualified investor; (ii) minimum investment of €50,000; and (iii) completed an assessment by the distributor of the fund regarding their knowledge, investment background and the acknowledgment of the risks that are present.
 However, a qualified investor according to the Funds Act could be considered a retail investor according to MiFID I.